bormaxi8080/osint-timeline/DRAFT.md

 Universal Radio Hacker - Investigate Wireless Protocols Like A Boss: https://github.com/jopohl/urh

+IMDSPOOF is a cyber deception tool that spoofs the AWS IMDS service to return HoneyTokens that can be alerted on: https://github.com/grahamhelton/IMDSpoof

 WiFiBroot - A Wireless (WPA/WPA2) Pentest/Cracking tool.
 Captures & Crack 4-way handshake and PMKID key.
 Also, supports a deauthentication/jammer mode for stress testing: https://github.com/hash3liZer/WiFiBroot

 DNSrr is a tool written in bash, used to enumerate all the juicy stuff from DNS: https://github.com/A3h1nt/Dnsrr